-A 30 day review is a performance review conducted at the end of an employee’s first 30 days with an organization.
+A 30-day review is a performance review conducted at the end of an employee’s first 30 days with an organization.

-While not legally required, a 30 day review is an integral part of an effective onboarding process, providing the first opportunity to formally connect with an employee and check in on their progress in a new role.
+While not legally required, a 30-day review is an integral part of an effective onboarding process, providing the first opportunity to formally connect with an employee and check in on their progress in a new role.

-The focus of a 30 day review should be on how the employee is settling into their new position and the organization, although it can be used to discuss and review work objectives where appropriate.
+The focus of a 30-day review should be on how the employee is settling into their new position and the organization, although it can be used to discuss and review work objectives where appropriate.
 It’s a useful opportunity to identify any issues with the onboarding process, including any gaps that exist and what is—or isn’t—working from an employee’s perspective.

-Why Do a 30 Day Review?
+Why Conduct a 30-Day Review?

 Studies show that positive and effective onboarding:

-How to Conduct a 30 Day Review
+How to Conduct a 30-Day Review

 Here are some best practices for approaching the 30 day review process.